Rapid Review: Myasthenia Gravis

 - Comments: associated with thymoma

-Example: A 28-year-old female presents with complaints of double vision and fatigue.
+Example: A 28-year-old woman presents with complaints of double vision and fatigue.
 These symptoms are generally better in the morning and progress throughout the day.
 She works long hours and says toward the end of her shift she is extremely fatigued and has difficulty completing her tasks.
 Which of the following is the most likely etiology?